sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ## 5. Calculation

 Now, let's get into the calculations necessary for selecting which sources to mine.
-The goal is to balance ambition with practicality—aim too high and you'll stagnate, aim too low and you won't progress much.
+The goal is to balance ambition with practicality—aim too high and you'll stagnate; aim too low and you won't progress much.
 Here’s what you need to calculate:

 ### A. Net Income for Sources

 `Net income = Energy generated per tick - Energy used to spawn miners - Energy used to spawn haulers - Energy used to repair containers - Energy used to spawn reservers`

 Here are more precise explanations.
-We will not consider the center rooms and source keeper rooms since we're talking about early game.
+We will not consider the center rooms and source keeper rooms since we're talking about the early game.

 1. `Energy generated per tick = (owned || reserved) ?
-10 : 5 `
+10 : 5`
 2. `Energy used to spawn miners = (cost of miner body composition you use considering energy per tick) / (CREEP_LIFE_TIME - (traveling distance to the source))` where `CREEP_LIFE_TIME = 1,500`.
 3. `Number of CARRY parts you need = (Energy generated per tick) * 2 * (traveling distance to the source) / CARRY_CAPACITY`.
 Where `CARRY_CAPACITY = 50`.
 4. `Energy used to spawn haulers = (Number of CARRY parts you need) * (using roads?
 75 : 100) / CREEP_LIFE_TIME`